rdass1/IDScanningSystem/README.md

 `<port>` = port of your web app container(use default http port 80 when setting up web app)

+> The default username and password for the login are "admin"

 >[!Note]
 >The web app server currently runs on http.
 This is not secure and should be use for production.
 To use https follow the [setting up https](#setting-up-https) guide.
 ## Build